 Customize Widget Colors on your Dashboard

 By default, widget filters are a predefined color on your dashboard.
 Optionally, you can customize the color properties for how widget filters appear.
-This widget behavior is managed through the WIDGETS pane of Builder, and enables you to control the aesthetic details of your widget filters.
+This widget behavior is managed through the WIDGETS list of Builder, and enables you to control the aesthetic details of your widget filters.

 This guides describes how you can define the color for widget filters.
 Specifically, we will customize the filter colors to match the default styling of the map.